paritytech/srtool/README.md

 ![Frame 1 256](resources/Frame%201_256.png)

-`srtool` is a tool for chain builders, it is widely used in CI such as Github Actions, it can also be used by anyone who wants to indenpendantly check and audit a chain or parachain.
+`srtool` is a tool for chain builders, it is widely used in CI such as Github Actions, it can also be used by anyone who wants to indenpendantly check and audit a chain or a parachain.

 You may also want to have a look at [subwasm](https://github.com/chevdor/subwasm) as it is now part of the tooling included in `srtool`. `subwasm` can also be used independantly upon building your wasm with `srtool`.